daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

    must be substituted by a reference counted pool object handler).

 7. Please note that `Snapshot` (and the classes it represents) is immutable.
-   After its creation (and after the scan is completed), the clients can only read it.
+   After its creation and the scan is completed, the clients can only read it.
    When a new snapshot is available, the old one is deleted and the clients will read the new one.
    This is a big advantage from the concurrency point of view: multiple clients in different threads can read the same snapshot without locks.